 This is perhaps the biggest consideration.
 Measure the stroller before you buy it to make sure it fits into your car boot without needing the wheels removed.
 They also tend to be very bulky even when folded – bear that in mind, especially if you're planning on using public transport.
-Check that you're able to lift the stroller up and down stairs and kerbs – we've tested one that weighs a whopping 19kg!
+Check that you're able to lift the stroller up and down stairs and kerbs – some strollers weigh 17kg or more.
 When you add your precious cargo into the mix, you could be pushing 30kg or even more uphill.

 Swivelling front wheels are easier to manoeuvre, but it's useful if they can be locked for travelling at higher speeds or over rough terrain.
 Large wheels tend to be better on kerbs and stairs, while inflatable ones can puncture but generally give a comfier ride.
 Before purchasing, give wheels a tug to see they don't come off.

 We can't overstate how important these are!
 Look for rear brakes on both wheels that are linked, so the left and right brakes can be activated by a single lever.
 Get an idea of how well they work by applying the brakes and then trying to push the handle.
 Check that they actively lock into position.
 Brakes that are foot-operated or operated by a lever on the handle mean you don't have to bend down, but make sure you're able to access them easily.